adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ```
 [auth-id,redirectCode]=ConsentAuthorizationSession[auth-id,redirectCode, alice@fintech, ConsentData]
+// Where redirectCode is a one time key.
+// Where auth-id is the identifier of this ConsentAuthorizationSession

 ```

-where the redirect code can be used by the ConsentAuthorisationApi to retrieve the ConsentAuthorizationSession.
+where the redirectCode can be used by the ConsentAuthorisationApi once to retrieve the ConsentAuthorizationSession.

 #### Step-2: Identify PSU at the TPP ConsentAuthorisationApi
 At first, redirecting a PSU from the FinTechApi to the TPP ConsentAuthorisationApi does not establish any relationship between the PSU and the TPP, even if we can use the redirectCode associated with the redirected url to retrieve ConsentAuthorisationSession.
-Off course the ConsentAuthorisationApi knows that the ConsentAuthorizationSession was initiated by alice@fintech, but this does not mean that the PSU controlling the current UserAgent is alice@fintech.
+Off course the ConsentAuthorisationApi knows that the ConsentAuthorizationSession was initiated by alice@fintech, but this does not mean that the PSU controlling the current UserAgent (known as ConsentAuthorisationUI) is the same natural person as alice@fintech.

-In order to proceed with the ConsentAuthorisationSession, the TPP ConsentAuthorisationApi will have to establish a proper identification process (implicit or explicit), resulting in a new PSU identity called (psu-id@tpp).
-And this one will also be associated with the ConsentAuthorisationSession.
+In order to proceed with the ConsentAuthorisationSession, the TPP ConsentAuthorisationApi will have to establish an identification of the natural person controlling the UserAgent(implicit or explicit), resulting in a new PSU identity called (psu-id@tpp).
+This PSU identity (psu-id@tpp) will also be associated with the ConsentAuthorisationSession.

-At this stage, the ConsentAuthorizationSession record stored in the TPP Database will have the form
+At this stage, the ConsentAuthorizationSession record stored in the TPP Database will have the form:

 ```
 [auth-id,redirectCode]=ConsentAuthorizationSession[auth-id,redirectCode, alice@fintech, alice123@tpp, ConsentData]
+// But with the assumption that alice@fintech =/=> alice123@tpp.
-alice@fintech =/= alice123@tpp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
+// Meaning that both identities are not yet verified equivalent (owned by the same natural person)

 ```

-Even though the ConsentAuthorizationSession in the TPP databasde is associated with two identites (alice@fintech and alice123@tpp), there is no proof what so ever that alice@fintech and alice123@tpp are controlled by the same natural person.
+Even though the ConsentAuthorizationSession in the TPP database is associated with two identities (alice@fintech and alice123@tpp), there is no proof what so ever that alice@fintech and alice123@tpp are controlled by the same natural person.

 The process continues with the addition of the psu-id@aspsp.

 In an Embedded-SCA case, the psu-id@aspsp is collected by the ConsentAuthorisationApi and forwarded to the OpenBankingApi of the ASPSP.
 In this case it is easy to assume uniqueness between both psu-id@tpp and psu-id@aspsp.
-This is we will have the following record after a successful consent authorisation at the ConsentAuthorisationApi:
+This will result in the following record after a successful embedded consent authorization at the ConsentAuthorisationApi:

 ```
 [auth-id,redirectCode]=ConsentAuthorizationSession[auth-id,redirectCode, alice@fintech, alice123@tpp, alice-s@aspsp, ConsentData]
-alice@fintech =/= alice123@tpp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
+// alice@fintech =/=> alice123@tpp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
-alice123@tpp ==> alice-s@aspsp. // Meaning alice123@tpp could provide the banking credentials of alice-s@aspsp.
+// alice123@tpp ==> alice-s@aspsp. // Meaning alice123@tpp could provide the banking credentials of alice-s@aspsp.

 ```
-Even in this embedded case, there is still a missing equivalence between alice@fintech and alice-s@aspsp.
+Even in this embedded case, there is still a missing equivalence between alice@fintech and alice-s@tpp.

-#### Step-3: Identify PSU at the ASPSP OnlineBankingApi
+#### Step-3: Identify PSU at the ASPSP's OnlineBankingApi

 In a Redirect-SCA case (oauth, redirect, decoupled), the PSU will have to be redirected by the ConsentAuthorisationApi to the OnlienBanking interface of the ASPSP.
 After a successful consent authorization at the OnlienBanking interface, the record could be updated by the mean of poling the authorization status of this ConsentAuthorizationSession at the OpenBankingApi of the ASPSP.
 In this case the ConsentAuthorizationSession will look like:

 ```
+[auth-id,redirectCode]=ConsentAuthorizationSession[auth-id,redirectCode, alice@fintech, alice123@tpp, alice-s@aspsp, ConsentData]
-alice@fintech =/= alice123@tpp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
+// alice@fintech =/=> alice123@tpp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
-alice123@tpp =/= alice-s@aspsp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)
+// alice123@tpp =/=> alice-s@aspsp. // Meaning that both identities are not yet verified equivalent (owned by the same natural person)

 ```

 #### Step-4: Verify Equivalence between psu-id@aspsp and psu-id@tpp
 After a successful consent authorization at the OnlineBankingApi of the ASPSP, the framework has to ensure equivalence between the PSU identified at the TPP and the PSU identified at the ASPSP.

 In this framework, we designed a two steps redirection FinTech -> TPP -> ASPSP knowing that this might make the process more cumbersome, but this design represents the superset of most of the cases found on the market.
-After thorough analysis of most scenarios, we noticed that the identity equivalence process can only securely happen in one of these two ways:
+After thorough analysis of most scenarios, we noticed that the identity equivalence process can only securely happen in one of these ways:

 ##### Step-4 Alt-1: Sharing of IDP (Identity Provider)
-If TPP and ASPSP can rely on the same IDP to identify the PSU, the identity association process will be simple as the IDP will provide a common identifier subject(alice123@tpp)==subject(alice-s@aspsp).
+If TPP and ASPSP can rely on the same IDP to identify the PSU, the identity association process will be simple as the IDP will provide a common identifier.
+For example the subject claim of an id-token leading to subject(alice123@tpp)==subject(alice-s@aspsp).

 ##### Step-4 Alt-2: No Sharing of IDP (Identity Provider)
-If the TPP and ASPSP can not share the same identity provider, a back redirection from the ASPSP to the TPP must be used to help complete the identity verification.
+If the TPP and ASPSP can not share the same identity provider, a __back redirection__ from the ASPSP to the TPP must be used to help complete the identity verification.
 Note that the physical __back redirection__ will not be possible in the decouple approach.

-Following sub-steps will be needed to ensure proper redirection:
+Following sub-steps will be needed to ensure clean and secure back redirection:
-- A RedirectCookie must have been set while redirecting a user from the TPP (ConsentAuthorisationApi) to the ASPSP (OnlineBankingApi).
+- A RedirectCookie must have been set on the PsuUserAgent while redirecting a user from the TPP (ConsentAuthorisationApi) to the ASPSP (OnlineBankingApi).
 - The url for the __back redirection__ must have been protected against manipulation:
   - In case there is an initiation step present between TPP and ASPSP, use this step to transfer the __back redirection url__ to the ASPSP (this is an example of the redirect approach of the NextGenPSD2 API).
   - In case there is no such initiation step (generally when OAuth is being used), make sure oAuth2 __back redirection url templates__ and __webOrigins__ are properly designed as the concrete __back redirection url__ is transported with the consent request and exposed to attackers manipulations.
 - Design the __back redirection url__ to contain a reference of the RedirectCookie (auth-id) and a corresponding XSRF-token (redirectState) for the validation of the RedirectCookie.
+A sample url can look like: /consent/{auth-id}/fromAspsp/{redirectState}/ok.
+See [Redirection and Data Sharing](dictionary.md#Redirection_Data_Sharing) for more detail.

-If a physical redirect can occur from the ASPSP (OnlineBankingApi) back to the TPP (ConsentAuthorisationApi), a validation of the original RedirectCookie can be taken as a guaranty to declare equivalence between the psu-id@tpp and the psu-id@aspsp.
+If a physical redirect can occur from the ASPSP (OnlineBankingApi) back to the TPP (ConsentAuthorisationApi), __a validation of the original RedirectCookie can be taken as a guaranty to declare equivalence between the psu-id@tpp and the psu-id@aspsp__.

 ##### Step-4 Alt-3: No Sharing of IDP and Decoupled Approach
-For the decoupled approach, there is no way to provide physical a back redirect from the ASPSP to the TPP.
-So innovative data sharing methods are necessary to verify equivalence of both TPP and ASPSP PSU-identities.
-This framework suggests the sharing of a QR-Code image as a mean of ensuring that the natural person in control of the ConsentAuthorisationApi is the same as the one in control of the OnlineBankingMobileApp used to execute the decoupled consent authorization against the online banking API.
+For the decoupled approach, there is no way to provide a physical back redirect from the ASPSP to the TPP.
+So innovative data sharing methods are necessary to verify equivalence of both psu-id@tpp and psu-id@aspsp.
+This framework suggests the sharing of a QR-Code image as a mean of ensuring that the natural person in control of the ConsentAuthorisationApi is the same as the one in control of the OnlineBankingMobileApp used to execute the decoupled consent authorization against the OnlineBankingApi.
 - If the PSU is using a desktop to request the banking service, the decoupled consent authorization on the OnlineBankingMobileApp will starts by mean of the PSU scanning a QR-Code displayed on the user desktop by the ConsentAuthorisationUI.
 - If both ConsentAuthorisationUI and OnlineBankingMobileApp are running on the same user device, App to App physical redirection will be preferable.
 Turning this decoupled approach into a redirect approach.
-If App to App h=physical redirection is not possible, mobile device image sharing routines can be used to push the QR-Code produced by the ConsentAuthorisationApi to the decoupled OnlineBankingMobileApp.
+If App to App physical redirection is not possible, mobile device image sharing routines can be used to push the QR-Code produced by the ConsentAuthorisationApi to the decoupled OnlineBankingMobileApp.

 #### Step-5: Verify Equivalence between psu-id@tpp and psu-id@fintech
 We assume that there is a physical redirection possibility from the ConsentAuthorisationApi back to the FinTechApi.
 This assumption is based on the fact that there is a better synchronization between a TPP and FinTech using it's services.
-This is, the same principles described in Step-4 Alt-1: Sharing of IDP and Step-4 Alt-2: No Sharing of IDP applies.
+This is, the same principles described in "Step-4 Alt-1" and "Step-4 Alt-2" apply.

 #### Consent Authorization, Identity Equivalence and Service Execution
 In some OpenBanking approaches, validating the consent at the OnlineBanking interface of the ASPSP directly finalizes authorization of the service request.
 The NextGenPSD2 specification finalizes a payment initiation with the act of a PSU authorizing the payment consent (either on the ASPSP or TPP interface).
 But at this stage, the identity equivalence verification described above might not have happened yet leaving the process incomplete.